 In a capitalist society, a business is structured like a dictatorship: an owner or small group of owners, board members, and investors hold all the power and make all the decisions, including how company profits are used — to increase production, to open new plants or stores, invest in new technology, increase advertising, hire more workers, increase worker pay, increase owner pay, and so on.
 They also decide, when times are rough, when to close the stores or factories, when to lay off workers, when to sell the business, etc.

 As a business owner, investing in technology can make your workplace(s) more automated, allowing you to reduce your workforce.
 While technology costs money to create, install, and maintain, it can save huge sums compared to human labor, and is much more efficient.
 Ford, for example, needs only one-third of the workers it needed in the 1970s for the same production levels (Imagine, Goldwin and Smith).
+Fukoku Mutual Life Insurance recently replaced dozens of employees with A.I., expecting a 30% increase in productivity.
 This leads to greater profits.